MiroslavHustak/FSharp-Coding-Guidelines/README.md

 **Vanilla SQL and SQL Type Providers**

-Exercise caution when using SQL Type Providers.
-While they offer excellent compile-time safety, they can significantly increase compilation times or hit schema-mapping limitations when used against large, complex enterprise databases (consider using vanilla SQL instead - ready-made templates are here: https://github.com/MiroslavHustak/Excel_JSON_XML_To_DB).
+Exercise caution when using SQL type providers.
+While they offer excellent compile-time safety, they can significantly increase compilation times or hit schema-mapping limitations when used against large, complex enterprise databases (consider using vanilla SQL instead — ready-made templates can be cloned from here: https://github.com/MiroslavHustak/Excel_JSON_XML_To_DB).

 **Type Providers for Non-Database Scenarios**